 - Strong civic education is essential to the future of our constitutional democracy.
-AAM is an active member of the CivXNow Coalition and supports legislative efforts to invest in K-12 civic education. - The Civics Secures Democracy Act is bipartisan legislation that would provide \$5 billion to fund K-12 history and civics education and programs over the next five years.
-If passed into law and fully funded, at least \$200 million annually would go to "qualified nonprofit organizations," such as museums, through competitive grants to support K-12 civic education. - Museum education programs help bridge the digital divide. - Museums represent one of the only educational systems outside of our formal framework with the knowledge and people power to back up our teachers and parents on the front lines. - Each year, museums spend more than \$2 billion on educational programming and provide millions of hours of instruction to students and teachers, including: - o educational programming for students - o museum staff programs in schools - traveling exhibits in schools - o pre-service teacher development - professional development for current teachers - o approximately 55 million museum visits each year from school students - Recent rigorous studies of single-visit field trips to art museums around the country found that participating students demonstrated greater knowledge of, and interest in, art, but
+AAM is an active member of the CivXNow Coalition and supports legislative efforts to invest in K-12 civic education. - The Civics Secures Democracy Act is bipartisan legislation that would provide \$585 million annually for five years to states to fund K-12 history and civics education and programs.
+If passed into law and fully funded, at least \$200 million annually would go to "qualified nonprofit organizations," such as museums, through competitive grants to support K-12 civic education. - Museum education programs help bridge the digital divide. - In a 2017 survey of public opinion, Museums and Public Opinion, 97 percent of Americans agreed that museums were educational assets in their communities.
+The results were statistically identical regardless of political persuasion or community size. - Each year, museums spend more than \$2 billion on educational programming and provide millions of hours of instruction to students and teachers, including: - o educational programming for students - museum staff programs in schools - traveling exhibits in schools - o pre-service teacher development - o professional development for current teachers - o approximately 55 million museum visits each year from school students